Dr. Treidler of Stony Brook University Hospital has no relevant financial relationships to disclose.)

 An association between epidemic pleurodynia and a causative viral agent was first found in the late 1940s, and in 1950 the isolation of coxsackievirus from throat washings from prior epidemics as the causative agent (Weller et al 1950).
 This observation was expanded over the ensuing years to patients with inflammatory myopathies who had serological evidence of high viral antibody titers (Tang et al 1975; Travers et al 1977; Christensen et al 1986).
 The saga re-emerged when antibodies to the Jo-1 antigen, a histidyl-transfer RNA synthetase (Targoff 1990), were found in up to 10% of patients with myositis (Dalakas 1989).
 Jo-1 antigen shares structural homology with the genomic RNA of an animal picornavirus, the encephalomyocarditis virus, which suggested a possible molecular mimicry phenomenon.
 Strengthening the association of viral infection and inflammatory myopathy, enteroviral RNA was found in some cases by in situ hybridization in muscle fibers of some myositis patients (Rosenberg et al 1989; Youse et al 1990), but this could not be verified.

-Other viruses.
-Hepatitis C virus-associated polymyositis or myositis was first reported in 1994 (Matsuya et al 1994), with numerous subsequent reports (Horsmans and Geubel 1995; Ueno et al 1995; Weidensaul et al 1995; Saperstein et al 1999) including 2 cases in which hepatitis C virus RNA was detected in muscle biopsies using polymerase chain reaction (Sola et al 1999; Villanova et al 2000).
+.
+Hepatitis C virus-associated polymyositis or myositis was first reported in 1994 (Matsuya et al 1994), with numerous subsequent reports (Horsmans and Geubel 1995; Ueno et al 1995; Weidensaul et al 1995; Saperstein et al 1999) including two cases in which hepatitis C virus RNA was detected in muscle biopsies using polymerase chain reaction (Sola et al 1999; Villanova et al 2000).
 There were next several case reports of inclusion body myositis co-occurring with hepatitis C virus infection (Alexander and Huebner 1996; Saperstein et al 1999; Yakushiji et al 2004), and in one case reverse transcriptase polymerase chain reaction revealed hepatitis C virus RNA in muscle samples (Yakushiji et al 2004).
 This led to a Muscle Study Group investigation into interferon beta as a treatment for seronegative inclusion body myositis patients.
-Unfortunately, this was not found to be effective in 2 randomized controlled trials (Muscle Study Group 2001; Muscle Study Group 2004; Yakushiji et al 2004).
+Unfortunately, this was not found to be effective in two randomized controlled trials (Muscle Study Group 2001; Muscle Study Group 2004; Yakushiji et al 2004).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.